kayak/pypika/docs/3_advanced.rst

 -------------

-Instead of using the LIMIT keyword, Oracle requires a query is limited by added a WHERE clause via the ROWNUM Pseudocolumn.
+Instead of using the LIMIT keyword, Oracle requires a query is limited by added a WHERE clause via the ROWNUM PseudoColumn.
 The OracleQuery.RowNum property allows you to build queries based on this.

 .. code-block:: python